-The ecological impact of direct seeded rice cultivation

-was estimated by greenhouse gases emission.
-In the present research, the carbon footprint of direct seeded rice farming from the field to the farm gate was examined in terms of both spatial and yield scales.
-The sum total of major greenhouse gases like $CH_4$ , $N_2O$ and $CO_2$ emitted throughout the production of a crop when expressed in terms of $CO_2$ equivalents is referred to as spatial carbon footprint (Pratibha et al., 2016).
-The equivalent emission coefficients have been illustrated in table 1 (Deng, 1982; Dyer and Desjardins, 2003; Lal, 2004; Tabatabaie et al., 2012; Gathorne-Hardy, 2016; Vetter et al., 2017).
+The environmental impact of direct seeded rice cultivation was estimated by greenhouse gases emission.
+In this study, spatial and yield-scaled carbon footprint of direct seeded rice cultivation from field up to the farm gate was studied.
+The sum total of major greenhouse gases like CH4, N2O and CO2 emitted throughout the production of a crop when expressed in terms of CO2 equivalents is known as spatial carbon footprint (Pratibha et al., 2016).
+The corresponding emission coefficients have been presented in table 1 (Deng, 1982; Dyer and Desjardins, 2003; Lal, 2004; Tabatabaie et al., 2012; Gathorne-Hardy, 2016; Vetter et al., 2017).

-These emissions were estimated as per the standard emission coefficients prescribed by IPCC (2017); where $CO_2$ , $CH_4$ and $N_2O$ were transformed into equivalence of $CO_2$ by using conversion factors of 1, 25 and 298, based on volume for $CO_2$ , $CH_4$ and $N_2O$ , respectively.
+These emissions were calculated as per the standard emission coefficients prescribed by IPCC, 2017; where $CO_2$ , $CH_4$ and $N_2O$ were converted into equivalence of $CO_2$ by using the factors of 1, 25 and 298 on volume basis for $CO_2$ , $CH_4$ and $N_2O$ respectively.